 Canadian securities laws generally require the filing of a prospectus to qualify any distribution of securities.
 No person or company may trade in a security where the trade constitutes a distribution unless a prospectus has been filed or the trade is made in reliance upon a prospectus exemption.
 Securities originally distributed under a prospectus exemption are generally subject to resale restrictions that require the issuer to have been a reporting issuer (i.e., a public company) for a specified period of time and, in some cases, that the securities be held for a specified period of time.
-To the extent that a virtual currency is considered a security or a derivative, the issuance or distribution to the public is subject to prospectus, qualification or similar requirements, or must be effected pursuant to applicable exemptions from prospectus or derivatives qualification requirements, as applicable.
+To the extent that a virtual currency is considered a security or a derivative, the issuance or distribution to the public is subject to prospectus, qualification or similar requirements, or must be effected pursuant to applicable exemptions from prospectus or derivatives qualification requirements.

-Distributions may also be made to investors who do not qualify as accredited investors in reliance on the offering memorandum prospectus exemption.14 To rely on this exemption, investors must be provided with a written document that contains certain prescribed disclosure, but this exemption does not require the same level of disclosure as a prospectus.
-Importantly, an investor has certain rights in connection with this type of investment, including a two business day withdrawal right and a right of action for rescission or damages if the offering memorandum contains a misrepresentation.15 Non-reporting issuers (generally, unlisted companies) that rely on the offering memorandum exemption will generally be required to provide to the applicable securities regulatory authority audited annual financial statements and a notice describing how the money raised has been used.
+Distributions may also be made to investors who do not qualify as accredited investors in reliance on the offering memorandum prospectus exemption.17 To rely on this exemption, investors must be provided with a written document that contains certain prescribed disclosure, but this exemption does not require the same level of disclosure as a prospectus.
+Importantly, an investor has certain rights in connection with this type of investment, including a two-business-day withdrawal right and a right of action for rescission or damages if the offering memorandum contains a misrepresentation.18 Non-reporting issuers (generally, unlisted companies) that rely on the offering memorandum exemption will generally be required to provide to the applicable securities regulatory authority audited annual financial statements and a notice describing how the money raised has been used.
 The financial statements and notice must be made available to investors within 120 days of each financial year end.

 A number of companies have successfully completed virtual currency offerings in compliance with applicable securities law requirements and bespoke exemptions from such requirements.
 Montreal-based Impak Finance Inc (Impak) was the first Canadian company to complete a virtual currency offering with the approval of Canadian securities regulators.
-Impak issued Impak Coin (MPK), a new virtual currency based on the Waves blockchain platform, for gross proceeds of over C$1 million by way of private placement, in reliance on the offering memorandum exemption.16
+Impak issued Impak Coin (MPK), a new virtual currency based on the Waves blockchain platform, for gross proceeds of over C$1 million by way of private placement, in reliance on the offering memorandum exemption.19

 A few months later, Token Funder Inc (Token Funder) completed the first virtual currency offering under the oversight of the Ontario Securities Commission (OSC).
-Token Funder was established for the purpose of creating a smart token asset management platform that is intended to, inter alia, facilitate capital raising by third-party issuers through the offering of blockchain-based securities, including tokens and coins.17 Token Funder issued its virtual currency, FNDR, in reliance on the offering memorandum exemption.
-In this case, the OSC granted an exemption from the dealer registration requirement for a period of 12 months from the date of the decision, subject to a number of conditions similar to those imposed on Impak.18
+Token Funder was established for the purpose of creating a smart token asset management platform that is intended to, inter alia, facilitate capital raising by third-party issuers through the offering of blockchain-based securities, including tokens and coins.20 Token Funder issued its virtual currency, FNDR, in reliance on the offering memorandum exemption.
+In this case, the OSC granted an exemption from the dealer registration requirement for a period of 12 months from the date of the decision, subject to a number of conditions similar to those imposed on Impak.21

 iii Regulatory considerations for intermediaries

-In Canada, the requirement to register as a dealer or adviser is triggered where a person or company conducts a trading or advising activity with respect to securities or derivatives for a business purpose.21 The mere holding out, directly or indirectly, as being willing to engage in the business of trading in securities may trigger the requirement to register as a dealer; however, a number of factors must be considered when determining whether registration is required, including whether a business:
+In Canada, the requirement to register as a dealer or adviser is triggered where a person or company conducts a trading or advising activity with respect to securities or derivatives for a business purpose.25 The mere holding out, directly or indirectly, as being willing to engage in the business of trading in securities may trigger the requirement to register as a dealer; however, a number of factors must be considered when determining whether registration is required, including whether a business:

 - expects to be remunerated or compensated; and

-- directly or indirectly soliciting.22
+- directly or indirectly solicits.26